dockur/macos/readme.md

   ```

 > [!IMPORTANT]
-> If your system has an AMD processor it is generally not advisable to enable multiple cores (at least not until macOS is installed and running correctly).
-It might introduce stability and performance problems, so proceed with caution.
+> If your system has an AMD processor (instead of Intel), it is not advisable to enable multiple cores before the  installation is completed and you have verified that everything runs stable for a while.
+Because in many cases it will introduce issues, which are difficult to pinpoint if you do not have experience with its behavior on a single core first.

 ### How do I assign an individual IP address to the container?